slaclab/lume-services/docs/demo.md

 This demo walks through the creation of a model compatible with [LUME-services](https://slaclab.github.io/lume-services/) tooling.
 You will:
 1. Create a GitHub repository for the demo model
 2. Build a templated project using [`lume-services-model-template`](https://github.com/slaclab/lume-services-model-template)
-3. Register your model using the LUME-services API and store deployment information into a MySQL database.
+3. Register your model using the LUME-services API and store deployment information into a MySQL database
 4. Run your model, storing results in MongoDB database
 5. Retrieve model results using LUME-services